2012 United States Senate election in Pennsylvania

-The 2012 United States Senate election in Pennsylvania was held on November 6, 2012, alongside a presidential election, other elections to the United States Senate in other states, as well as elections to the United States House of Representatives and various state and local elections.
+The 2012 United States Senate election in Pennsylvania was held on November 6, 2012, alongside a presidential election, other elections to the United States Senate in other states, elections to the United States House of Representatives, and various state and local elections.
 Incumbent Democratic U.S. Senator Bob Casey, Jr. ran for and won re-election to a second term, defeating Republican nominee Tom Smith, and Libertarian nominee Rayburn Smith.

 The requisite primary elections occurred on April 24, 2012, during which the Republicans and Democrats selected nominees for the general election.
 The Republican primary was a five-way contest.
 Tom Smith, the eventual nominee, faced David A. Christian, Sam Rohrer, Marc Scaringi, and Steve Welch.
 The Democratic primary was not heavily contested.
 Incumbent Bob Casey, Jr., defeated Joseph Vodvarka by a wide margin.
 The Libertarian Party nominated Rayburn Smith.